Midnight in the Switchgrass: Box office

-As of July 26, 2025, Midnight in the Switchgrass grossed $97,518 in Portugal and Russia, plus $655,049 in home video sales.
+As of February 7, 2026, Midnight in the Switchgrass grossed $97,518 in Portugal and Russia, plus $656,446 in home video sales.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 24 out of 100, based on 9 critics, indicating "generally unfavorable" reviews.

 In his review for The New York Times, Ben Kenigsberg said that "the atmosphere is thoroughly sleazy without being distinctive, and everything about the movie - the emotionless line readings, the half-baked back stories - exudes a terse functionality."
 In a positive review for the San Jose Mercury News, Randy Myers said that "it's worth a watch if you like serial killer thrillers but don't expect to see anything revolutionary going on."

 Jesse Hassenger was less complimentary in his review for Paste Magazine by saying that it looks like the filmmakers are trying to punish Megan Fox for her performance in Till Death, and he concluded, "It's entirely because of Fox that Switchgrass stays compelling far longer than it should, raising vain hopes that she'll be able to work it into something pulpier and more defined.
 Despite the eventual disappointment, I hope she sticks with genre fare a bit longer, and finds some more shackles to break."
 Waldemar Dalenogare Neto rated the film 2 out of 10 and stated that it is one of the "most generic thrillers of the year (...)
 I really don't know yet what the purpose of this film is other than the fact that it tries to profit from Megan Fox's image and Bruce Willis."